hwheinzen/stringl10n/cmd/stringl10n/README.md

 Run `go generate`.

-You can now use function t, for example:
+You can now use these functions:

-`	err := errors(t("programmer's words 1", "de"))`
+`func l10nTranslate(key, lang string) (value string)`

+`func l10nSubstitute(tmpl string, vars Varser) (out string)`

-After translating you can substitute text/template expressions in the string with matching variables.
+l10nTranslate returns the matching string in the requested language. l10nSubstitute returns the string with placeholders replaced by the matching variables.

-You can let stringl10n register fuctions to the template.FuncMap, so any kind of formatting is possible.
+You can also let stringl10n register fuctions to the template.FuncMap, so any kind of formatting is possible.
 More info is in the API docs.

+### TODO
+Generate more tests.